sony/model_optimization/docsrc/source/api/api_docs/modules/target_platform.rst

 for Conv2d, while when using tflite modeling, Tensorflow uses `per-channel weights quantization for Conv2D <https://www.tensorflow.org/lite/performance/quantization_spec#per-axis_vs_per-tensor>`_.

-This can be addressed in MCT by using the target_platform module, that can configure different parameters that are hardware-related, and the optimization process will use this to optimize the model accordingly.
+This can be addressed in MCT by using the target_platform_capabilities module, that can configure different parameters that are hardware-related, and the optimization process will use this to optimize the model accordingly.
 Models for IMX500, TFLite and qnnpack can be observed `here <https://github.com/sony/model_optimization/tree/main/model_compression_toolkit/target_platform_capabilities>`_, and can be used using :ref:`get_target_platform_capabilities function<ug-get_target_platform_capabilities>`.